endjin/TeamsTranscript/README.md

 Today I want to discuss the plans for the next financial year.
 This year has been turbulent, next year is predicted to be too.
 0.0:0:7.800 --> 0.0:0:9.500
 John Doe
 And the turbulence hasn't been restricted to a single region.
-It's been a global trend.
-0.0:0:10.690 --> 0.0:0:11.510
+It's been a global trend 0.0:0:10.690 --> 0.0:0:11.510
 Jane Doe
 And that's what's worrisome, and why we need a plan.